Sacred jazz: Jazz Mass

 The most common form of sacred jazz is the Jazz Mass.
 Although most often performed in a concert setting rather than church worship setting, this form has many examples.
 Eminent examples of composers of the Jazz Mass include Mary Lou Williams and Eddie Bonnemère.
 Having become disillusioned with her life as a secular performer, Williams converted to Catholicism in 1954.
-She proceeded to compose three Masses in the jazz idiom.
-One was composed in 1968 to honor the recently (April 1968) assassinated Martin Luther King Jr. and the third was commissioned by a pontifical commission.
+She proceeded to compose three Masses in the jazz idiom: - The Pittsburgh Mass, another which was composed in 1968 to honor the recently (April 1968) assassinated Martin Luther King Jr. and the third was commissioned by a pontifical commission.
 It was performed once in 1975 in St Patrick's Cathedral in New York City.
 Williams pursued composing and advocating for sacred jazz as a divine vocation.

 In 1966 Joe Masters recorded "Jazz Mass" for Columbia Records.
 A jazz ensemble was joined by soloists and choir using the English text of the Roman Catholic Mass.
-Other examples include "Jazz Mass in Concert" by Lalo Schiffrin(Aleph Records, 1998, UPC 0651702632725) and "Jazz Mass" by Vince Guaraldi (Fantasy Records, 1965).
+Other examples include "Jazz Mass in Concert" by Lalo Schiffrin (Aleph Records, 1998, UPC 0651702632725) and "Jazz Mass" by Vince Guaraldi (Fantasy Records, 1965).
 In England, classical composer Will Todd recorded his "Jazz Missa Brevis" with jazz ensemble, soloists and the St Martin's Voices on a 2018 Signum Records release, "Passion Music/Jazz Missa Brevis" also released as "Mass in Blue," and jazz organist James Taylor composed "The Rochester Mass" (Cherry Red Records, 2015).
-In 2013, Versace put forth bassist Ike Sturm and New York composer Deanna Witkowski as contemporary exemplars of sacred and liturgical jazz.
+In a dissertation in 2013, Angelo Versace put forth bassist Ike Sturm and New York composer Deanna Witkowski as contemporary exemplars of sacred and liturgical jazz.